 We’ll use the Anova circulator to explain, but its basically the same process with other machines and kitchen tools that do this.
 The Anova Culinary Sous Vide Precision cooker looks like a long probe that you clamp onto the side of a big pot.
 You fill the pot with water, select the temperature you want for your food, then the Anova will heat the water and keep it moving until it reaches that temperature and it stays at that level.

-Now you take your food, usually a meat, then put that in a Ziploc bag or a vacuum sealed bag.
+Now you take your food, usually meat, then put that in a Ziploc bag or a vacuum-sealed bag.
 Drop that bag in the water without any air in it.
 Set your timer and then come back any time after that timer is done and you have your food ready to go.
-Optional – sear your meats on a grill or cast iron skillet.
+Optional – sear your meats on a grill or cast-iron skillet.

 Here is a video that explains it better than I can, and also has some tasty looking food –